MicrosoftDocs/quantum-docs/articles/tutorial-qdk-qubit-level-program.md

 ---

 title: Write and simulate qubit-level programs in Q#
-description: In this tutorial, learn how to write and simulate a quantum program which operates at the individual qubit level.
+description: In this tutorial, learn how to write and simulate a quantum program that operates at the individual qubit level.
 author: bradben
 ms.author: v-benbra
 ms.date: 12/10/2021